-1. A hyphen sign in the table (-) means that the sheet cannot be used at the relevant range.
+^{1.} A hyphen sign in the table (-) means that the sheet cannot be used at the relevant range.

-2. Generally a span of less than 600 mm (24 in.) is impractical for this installation configuration.
+^{2.} Generally a span of less than 600 mm (24 in.) is impractical for this installation configuration.

-3. The lowest radius dimension (first in the column) appearing in the table, for each type of sheet, is the minimum permitted cold bending radius of that specific type.
+^{3.} The lowest radius that appears in the upper row of every sheet group in the table is the minimum permitted cold bending radius for that specific sheet type.